Frequently asked questions

 Wiener Staatsoper is the only opera house in the world to offer 567 standing room spaces every evening.

 You can buy tickets for a price of €3 or €4 for standing room spaces on the ground floor, balcony, or gallery 80 minutes before curtain at the standing room ticket office (entrance under the arcades facing Operngasse).
 It is not possible to pre-book standing room tickets.
 Please be aware that queues at the standing room ticket office may be very long for performances that are in great demand.

 For more information, please click here.

 How can I find out when a performance is set to start?

 Start times are published in the monthly schedule (which is published 2 months prior to the first day of each month) as well as on our website and also in our monthly Prolog magazine.

 In what languages are subtitles available?

-During the performance, you have access to German or English subtitles at every seat or standing room space at Wiener Staatsoper.
+During the performance, you have access to subtitles in six languages at every seat or standing room space at Wiener Staatsoper.

 How can I support Wiener Staatsoper?